colin353/g2/README.md

  - [ ] PR summary view (`g2 status`?)
  - [ ] More info on installation/usage
  - [ ] Demo GIF
+ - [ ] When pushing a PR, change the last commit message to be the PR title?

 Other stuff
  - [ ] Don't require tmux